aplteam/CommTools/README.md

 # CommTools

-Basic communication tools for the session, mainly used for user commands and their APIs.
+Basic communication tools for the session, mainly used for user commands.

 Comes with two functions: `YesOrNo` and `Select`.